 In 2013, Lyle and Maria moved to Elnora so Lyle could teach for the full school year at EBI, where he taught until May 2019.
 Through God’s intervention, they were able to take Scott, their son through foster care, with them, with his adoption finalized over a year later.
-Their daughter Ivana was born in 2013, Megan in 2016, and Levi in 2018.
+Their daughter Ivana was born in 2013, Megan in 2016, Levi in 2018, and Selah in 2021.
 Lyle is a much-loved daddy.
-He especially enjoys playing board games and snuggling on the couch with his children, reading books such as the Little House series aloud.
+He especially enjoys playing games and snuggling on the couch with his children, reading books such as the Little House series aloud.
 Their family’s desire is to see God’s Kingdom come in their home, their town, and throughout the world.

 Although much of his time is spent doing music in various forms, Lyle enjoys cooking, fishing with his children, and spending time with his wife.
 Lyle continues to arrange and compose choral works, including commissioned pieces for various choirs.
 He started the Daviess County Community Chorus and teaches music during summer terms at Faith Builders Educational Programs.
-Starting in the fall of 2019, he began building a music program at Mt.
-Olive Christian School in Montgomery, Indiana, and doing freelance work from home.
+Since the fall of 2019, he has taught music at Mt.
+Olive Christian School in Montgomery, Indiana, and has done freelance work from home.
 He has also been teaching music at Pleasant View Christian School in Montgomery, Indiana, since the fall of 2021.
 Lyle feels called to lead the people of God in worship, and he is gifted in making quality music doable and enjoyable for ordinary people who have little or no training in music.